-Since TCS ring heaters are implemented on all four TMs it is assumed that any $R{\rm eff}$ variations due to fabrication reproducibility can be adequately compensated by these heaters (see section 4.2.2.7).
-This compensation should work well at high power where a certain degree of TCS correction will always be required.
-Again, this will not necessarily hold at low power/no TCS, where reproducibility tolerance, $\Delta R{\rm rep}$ , would have to be tighter.
+Since TCS ring heaters are implemented on all four TMs it is assumed that any R{eff} variations due to fabrication reproducibility are adequately compensated by the TCS (see section 4.2.2.4.3).
+Simulations of TEM00 field matching and loss have shown, however, that the common mode R{eff} influence outlined above is dominant.